tjelvar-olsson/biologists-guide-to-computing/source/automation-is-your-friend.rst

 - It is good practice to specify a ``clean`` rule for removing files that are built automatically
 - Automation saves you time in the long run
+- Good automation scripts also serve a purpose as technical documentation of a project